MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-security.md

 Based on network traffic, there will be times when demand of the security appliance will be high, and other times where it will be lower.
 Many network security appliances are deployed to a scale to cope with the highest expected demand, leading to inefficiencies.
 Additionally, reconfiguration of these tools often requires a reboot leading to unacceptable downtime and management overhead.

-_Green Software Foundation pillar alignment: [Hardware efficiency](sustainability-design-principles.md#hardware-efficiency)_
+_Green Software Foundation alignment: [Hardware efficiency](sustainability-design-principles.md#hardware-efficiency)_

 **Recommendation:**